 How to Get Rid of Plaque

 Plaque buildup on your teeth can have serious consequences.
 If plaque buildup has become an issue, the methods for removing it are as simple as what is recommended to keep your teeth clean.
-These are simple things such as brushing, flossing, and seeing a dentist a couple of times a year.
+These are simple things such as brushing, flossing, and seeing a dentist Boronia a couple of times a year.

 To brush your teeth, an electric toothbrush is often recommended to use whenever possible.
 The main benefit of using an electric toothbrush is that it helps to remove plaque.
 When you brush your teeth, the bristles of your toothbrush, whether manual or electric, sweep away plaque from between your teeth.
 In this regard, electric toothbrushes outperform manual brushes.
 Most electric toothbrushes also include a timer.
 This will ensure that you brush for the recommended amount of time possible.
 This will help reduce the amount of plaque left on your teeth after brushing.
 If you have a manual toothbrush, set a 2-minute timer on your phone.
 This is a good equivalent.
 Of course, brushing with a manual toothbrush is far better than not brushing at all.